Fermionic Casimir densities for a uniformly accelerating mirror in the Fulling-Rindler vacuum: Fermion condensate

 \subsection{Condensate in the RR region}

 Plugging the mode functions (\ref{ModeRR}) in (\ref{FCn}) and using the second relation in (\ref{rel23}), the fermion condensate in the RR-region is presented in the form

 This expression is divergent and some regularization scheme is implicitly assumed (e.g., point-splitting or a cutoff function).
-For points $\rho \neq \rho _{0}$, the divergences are the same as those in a problem without boundary and the renormalization of the condensate is reduced to the corresponding procedure in the problem without boundaries.
-In the following consideration we will explicitly separate the boundary-free contribution and the corresponding renormalization procedure has already been discussed in \cite{Bell23}.
+For points $\rho \neq \rho _{0}$, the divergences are the same as those in a problem without boundaries and the renormalization of the condensate reduces to the corresponding procedure in the problem without boundaries.
+This can also be understood based on general considerations.
+In quantum field theories in curved spaces, the divergences of vacuum averages at a given spacetime point are uniquely determined by the local geometric characteristics of the background spacetime at that point, such as the Riemann tensor and combinations constructed from it.
+Introducing boundaries does not change the local geometry of spacetime at points outside the boundary; therefore, it does not lead to new divergences in the local physical characteristics of vacuum averages.
+Thus, renormalizing these averages is equivalent to renormalizing them in a problem without boundaries.
+In the problem under consideration, the background spacetime is flat, and subtracting the Minkowski spacetime parts from the vacuum expectation values of local observables yields finite physical values at points outside the boundary.

+The above arguments do not apply to points on the boundary.
+Typically, local vacuum expectation values diverge as they approach the boundary.
+In the literature on the Casimir effect, these divergences are studied for various boundary and background geometries (see, for example, \cite{Most97}-\cite {Casi11}).
+The presence of surface divergences indicates that physical quantities containing contributions from local averages at boundary points necessitate additional renormalization.
+An important example of such a quantity is the total vacuum energy.
+In the following discussion we will explicitly separate the boundary-free contributions in local observables such as the fermion condensate and the mean energy-momentum tensor.
+The corresponding renormalization procedure has already been discussed in \cite {Bell23}.
 Thus, the choice of a specific regularization scheme is not important for the subsequent analysis.

 From the point of view of further calculations, the representation (\ref {FCRR}) has two disadvantages: (i) the eigenvalues $\omega _{n}$ of the energy are given implicitly, as roots of the equation (\ref{BCRR}), and (ii) the series terms for large $n$ are highly oscillatory.
 Both of these difficulties can be overcome by applying to the series over $n$ in (\ref {FCRR}) the summation formula (\ref{Sum}) with the function